TAbdiukov/CCSP-Mnemonics/README.md

 * Availability (by orchestrating multiple compies of data)
 * ~~[Two-person control]~~ multi-person control (by splitting data into many pieces - thus potentially jeopardizing availability), and

+### Tags vs Labels

+* For CCSP : Tags for DLP; Labels for classification (Tags explain the data, labels show sensitivity)

 ### Data DEclassification

 * Anonymization - Remove sensitive data and make the subject **anonymous** (like a hacker group).
 Can be required by GDPR.